FREE WEBINAR: A Career in Hypno-CBT®? Register here

 Complex, poorly defined problems with multiple interacting factors (or multiple complex problems) are the higher end of scale.

-Thus a Level 5 qualification requires the ability to identify and address more complex and less well defined problems with more interacting factors than a Level 4 qualification.
+Thus a Level 5 qualification which we offer requires the ability to identify and address more complex and less well defined problems with more interacting factors than a Level 4 qualification.
+(Note: Level 4 qualifications are the typical qualification levels for hypnotherapy, Level 5 is the entry level qualification for counselling and psychotherapy).

 Our Diploma training programme teaches at many different levels and we have many people taking and using the information and learnings at Level 7 (Masters).

-However we are only assessing at Level 4 and Level 5.
+However we are only assessing at Level 5.

 LevelAcademic equivalent